7201krap/TILDA_Internship/safe_mutation/readme.md

 - In the paper, there are 5 types of mutations.
 1 through 4 are implemented and 5 and 6 are not implemented in this repository.
 There is one additional type of mutation(=SM-G-FO) that I developed:
-  1. Control: Entire parameter vector is perturbed with fixed-variance Gaussian noise.
+  1. Control: The entire parameter vector is perturbed with fixed-variance Gaussian noise.
   2. SM-G-FO: SafeMutation-Gradient-FirstOrder
   3. SM-G-SO: SafeMutation-Gradient-SecondOrder
   4. SM-G-SUM: SafeMutation-Gradient-Summation